 The Kansas City Royals were established as an MLB team in time for the 1969 season.
-It took the franchise a full 50 years before it produced a hitter that slugged more than 40 home runs in a season.
-But of course, they’ve now watched two players surpass that benchmark in the span of three seasons.
-Who else is among the Royals home run leaders for a single season at the moment?
+It took the franchise a full 50 years before it produced a hitter who slugged more than 40 home runs in a season.
+But of course, they then watched another hitter surpass that benchmark shortly after the seal was broken.
+Who else is among the single-season Royals home run leaders at the moment?
 Check it out below to find out.

 Royals Home Run Leaders: Top 5